About

 Spirituality Studies provides its reviewers with the standardized review form, which is available here: Review form

-The author(s) is notified about the results of the review process as well as the decision of the Editor-in-Chief via email.
+The author(s) will be informed by email about the results of the review process and the decision of the Editor-in-Chief.
 This process can be repeated two times before the paper is either finally accepted or rejected.

 There is a time limit of 60 days for the reviewer to process the review of a manuscript, and 30 days for the author(s) to revise it.